pnp/pnpcore/docs/using-the-sdk/basics-csom-vs-pnp.md

 }
 ```

 `PnPContext` is the starting point for all PnP Core SDK-related operations.
 However you have a lot more options on how to instantiate a `PnPContext` - using configuration name, site url, group id, using default or custom authentication provider and so on.
 All the method overloads are available at the `PnpContextFactory`.
+See the [Getting started page](./readme.md) to learn more about instantiating a `PnPContext`.

 ## Loading objects